The Daily Show: In the political spectrum

 The move towards greater involvement in political issues and the increasing popularity of the show in certain key demographics have led to examinations of where the views of the show fit in the political spectrum.
 Adam Clymer, among many others, argued in 2004 that The Daily Show was more critical of Republicans than Democrats under Stewart.
+Rory Albanese called the audience of the show "very left-wing", and the show have also been described several times as generally left-leaning, but a study have not find signs of left-wing or liberal bias in the show, and Albanese noted that the show deliberately did not follow the expectations of the audience.
 Stewart, who voted Democratic in the 2004 presidential election, acknowledged that the show had a more liberal point of view, but that it was not "a liberal organization" with a political agenda and its duty first and foremost was to be funny.
 He acknowledged that the show is not necessarily an "equal opportunity offender", explaining that Republicans tended to provide more comedic fodder because "I think we consider those with power and influence targets and those without it, not."
 In an interview in 2005, when asked how he responded to critics claiming that The Daily Show is overly liberal, Stephen Colbert, also a self-proclaimed Democrat, said in an interview during the Bush administration, when the Republicans held a majority in the House and Senate: "We are liberal, but Jon's very respectful of the Republican guests, and, listen, if liberals were in power it would be easier to attack them, but Republicans have the executive, legislative and judicial branches, so making fun of Democrats is like kicking a child, so it's just not worth it."

 Stewart was critical of Democratic politicians for being weak, timid, or ineffective.
 He said in an interview with Larry King, prior to the 2006 elections, "I honestly don't feel that [the Democrats] make an impact.
 They have forty-nine percent of the vote and three percent of the power.
 At a certain point you go, 'Guys, pick up your game.'"
 He has targeted them for failing to effectively stand on some issues, such as the war in Iraq, describing them as "incompetent" and "unable... to locate their asses, even when presented with two hands and a special ass map."